adxsrc/trad/demos/onezone.md

     name: python3
 ---

-# One-Zone Model for Optically Thin Accreetion Flows
+# One-Zone Model for Optically Thin Accretion Flows

 This notebook contains an one-zone model used in the EHT Sgr A* Theory Paper V.